nehaptl/Getting-And-Cleaning-Data-Project/CodeBook.md

 ## Tidy Data

-The `tidy_data.txt` data file is a data set that hs been merged, cleaned and filtered from a bigger and untidy data set which comprises of 3 sets and 8 files
+The `tidy_data.txt` data file is a data set that has been merged, cleaned and filtered from a bigger and untidy data set which comprises of 3 sets and 8 files

 ### 3 sets of the data